-As CESR and ERGEG are probably aware of, Nord Pool has its primary focus on electricity and has mainly gathered experience in the electricity market and less in the gas market.
+As CESR and ERGEG most probably are aware of, Nord Pool has its primary focus on electricity and has mainly gathered experience in the electricity market and less in the gas market.
 Our comments might be influenced by this, however we assume that the overall principles regarding transparency will coincide for the electricity and gas markets.